Language Placement Testing and Exemption

 Japanese

 All students with any knowledge of Japanese are required to take a placement test to determine the right course for them.
 The placement test can be taken anywhere, anytime of the year online.
-Students can take the test once per semester only.
+Students can take the test once per year only.
 Additional writing test may be required.

-Date and Time: Anytime (For Spring 2021 courses, please take by January 25, 2021)
+Date and Time: Anytime (For Spring 2024 courses, please take by January 12, 2024.
+Placement not guaranteed if taken after this date.)

 Location: On-Line: http://collt.lrc.cornell.edu/